kubernetes-sigs/kueue/docs/concepts/workload.md

 [pod priority](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/)
 of the Job's pod template.

-## Custom workloads
+## Custom Workloads

 As described previously, Kueue has built-in support for workloads created with the Job API.
-But any custom workload API can integrate with Kueue by creating a corresponding Workload object for it.
+But any custom Workload API can integrate with Kueue by creating a corresponding Workload object for it.

 ## What's next